plucasr/todolist/README.md

 The application follows the Atomic Design methodology, breaking down the UI into five distinct levels:

 ### Atoms
-- **Checkbox**: A basic input component for task completion status
+- **Box**: A flexible container component for layout management
-- **Button**: Reusable button component for actions
+- **Button**: Reusable button component with variants
+- **Input**: Text input component with label and error states
-- **Input**: Basic text input component
+- **Textarea**: Multi-line text input component
+- **Checkbox**: Task completion toggle with custom styling

 ### Molecules
 - **TaskItem**: Combines atoms to create a task display unit with:
-  - Title and description
+  - Title and description inputs
   - Completion checkbox
   - Edit and delete buttons
+  - Status management

 ### Organisms
 - **TodoList**: Combines molecules to create the main task management interface:
-  - Task input form
+  - Task input form with title and description
   - List of TaskItems
-  - Task management logic
+  - Task management logic (add, edit, delete, status change)

 ### Templates
-- The application uses a simple template structure with:
+- **TodoTemplate**: Defines the page layout with:
-  - Header
+  - Header with title and description
-  - Main content area
+  - Main content area for TodoList
-  - Consistent layout across pages
+  - Consistent spacing and styling

 ### Pages
-- **Home**: The main page that implements the template and includes the TodoList organism
+- **Home**: Implements the TodoTemplate and serves as the main entry point

 ## Features

 - Add, edit, and delete tasks
 - Mark tasks as completed
+- Task status management
 - Persistent storage using localStorage
 - Responsive design
 - Smooth animations and transitions
 - TypeScript for type safety
+- Unit tests with Jest and React Testing Library

 ## Technical Stack